klaro115/FragEngine/Documentation/Resources/Resource Specifications.md

 Import flags are additional instructions provided to the resource importer.
 The importer will use these flags to either import the resource's data in a customized way, or it may post-process the resource immediately after import.
 Multiple flags can be given in this string, separated by semicolon.
 The format of flags is generally either "`keyword`", or "`keyword=value`" if the import instruction exposes more fine-grained control.

 It is recommended to keep the number of import flags as low as possible, since each additional flag may double or triple the processing overhead of the import process.
-Import flags as provided mostly for asset prototyping; release versions of each resource should be ready with all processing pre-applied.
+Import flags are provided mostly for asset prototyping; release versions of each resource should be ready with all processing pre-applied.
 If the resource requires no specific import handling, the string should be null.

 | Import Flag:      | Paramaters: | Resource Types:     | Description:                                                   |